canonical/superset-k8s-operator/documentation/tutorial/03-deploy-supporting-charms.md

 ```bash
 juju deploy redis-k8s --channel=edge
 ```
 Check the deployment with `juju status --watch 2s`, with focus on the `redis-k8s` application and `redis-k8s/0` unit.
-The deployment is completed once all units reach the `active` status.
+The deployment is completed once all units reach the `active` status:

 ```
 Model           Controller           Cloud/Region        Version  SLA          Timestamp